 What is an advisory board?

-Advisory boards provide both senior management and board of directors access to high-quality advice.
+An advisory board provides both senior management and board of directors access to high-quality advice.

 Advisory boards have no formal powers and authority.
 Advisory board members have no fiduciary responsibility and are not company directors.
 They are not subject to the Companies Act 2006 and are not exposed to legal liabilities.

-Advisory boards are for advice, not governance.
+An advisory board is for advice, not governance.
 Advisory boards do not approve key decisions of the company and none of their decisions are binding.

 What is the role and the purpose of advisory boards?